emqx/emqx-docs/en_US/observability/tracer.md

 # Log Trace

-EMQX 5.0 provides the Log Trace feature, allowing users to enable real-time debug-level log outputs for specific client IDs, topics or IP addresses.
-Usually, debug-level logging is not enabled in the production environment, because the number of generated logs may affect the system performance.
-With the Log Trace feature implemented, it is feasible to provide the most detailed debug information even with intensive connecting and messaging services running.
-This significantly increases the efficiency of debugging and diagnosing issues in EMQX.
+EMQX 5.0 introduces the Log Trace feature, enabling real-time debug-level log outputs for specific client IDs, topics, or IP addresses.
+This allows detailed debugging in production environments without affecting system performance due to excessive logs, increasing the efficiency of diagnosing and resolving EMQX issues.

 ## How It Works